Whitelisted1/Quizlet-Match-Solver/readme.md

 # Quizlet Math Solver
 This tool is still a proof of concept, do not expect actual quality and polishing (as of now).

+As of now the tool can solve Quizlet Matches in half a second (any lower is disregarded by Quizlet)

 ## Todo
 * [X] Allow the tool to automatically grab the list of words for a specific set of cards from the Quizlet Server
 * [ ] Add a popup containing options
 * [X] Add support for cards with newlines (\n)
 * [ ] Add a cache for cards so we don't have to constantly fetch them from the server
 * [ ] Add support for images on cards
+* [X] Speed up the tool to the minimum Quizlet time
 * [X] Refactor code
     * [X] Add comments for readability